 (Seller’s Name) (Address) (City), (State) (Zip Code)

 The sale is scheduled to take place if approved by the Commission (Texas Water Code § 13.301).
-The transaction and the transfer of the CCN includes the following subdivision:
+The transaction and the transfer of the CCN includes the following:

-Knob Hill, Carter addition.

 The requested area includes 76 customer connections, is located approximately 1.3 mile(s) northwest of downtown Little Elm, Texas, and is generally bounded on the north by Lake Lewisville; on the east by Lake Lewisville; on the south by Carter Drive; and on the west by Wild Valley Drive.